congvt305/staging-twap/app/code/Amore/CustomerRegistration/README.md

 - URL = {BASE URL}/customer/account/create/referrer_code/{Value}/favorite_store/{Value}

 When customer account will be create using above url it will save the favorite store and refferer code during registration

+# Test Cases

+- We can check POS call result in SALES -> Eguana BizConnect -> Operation Log.
+    - eguana.pos.get.info call POS to get information using firstname, last name and mobile number from POS if customer exist
+    - eguana.pos.sync.info call POS to send the updated information to the POS system.
+- If customer have default billing address then send address infromation in the POS API whether customer is subscribe to DM or not
+- Whenever customer create, edit or delete from anywhere (Admin, frontend, API) send updated infromation to the POS
+- Online customer create without any address and DM subscription
+- On create a default billing address send customer information with address to the POS
+- Do not call POS API if customer edit any address other than the default billing address such as default shipping, billing and shipping addresses
+- Online customer during register add address but nott subscirbe to DM then create default address and also send to the POS
+- Using bar code registeration if get email errors then paramters in URL should remain same.
+- Update customer using API
+- If add exist mobile number or integration number then get related error message